-5 This is, obviously, stippery maternal, and, given this stippage it's tough sometimes to find the fixed point from which to begin these investigations.
-Malart, for example, uses the sequence between fee and Susan as an instance of patriarchal domination.
-Citing Cixous, she sees it as instance where there seems to be "on one dof for the mother [Decause] it is the failther who case as, it, the mother ("288).
-I agree that a role switch has occurred, but I think that Maher's argument only works if we maintain gender-essentialist divisions.
-Of course, I agree that a man can assume there for of mother tond that the movel demonstrates this; but I am much more interested in constructed roles thing pender divisions.
-In Cixous above construction there seems to be a confusion between the gendered realistics of men and women and the construction there seems to be a confusion between the gendered realistics of men and women and the fixed of the confusion of the construction there is the marginality of the father trough a female character (Susan) much more than it demonstrates the contrality of the father through a fixed plant of the fa limitations of the paternal role: she must accept that she is, in the end, the absent father of her text, the debatable source of a concrete entity.
-The obvious conclusion is that in Coetzee's construction, paternity is a form of marginality, the "begetter" (Foe 126). although essential to the process of production, can have his (or in this case her) stamp overwhelmed by the palimpsest created by the mother's disposal over the last word, the final presence
+52 This is obviously, slippery material, and, given this slippate if is tough sometimes to find the fixed point from which to begin these investigations.
+Maler, for example, uses the sequence between Fee and Susan as an instance of partarchal domination.
+Citing Cixous, she sees it as instance where there seems to be 'no need for the mother plexaugle it is the fasher who cate as as, its memory' (288).
+I agree that a role down and an an assume the role of mother fact that the novel demonstrates this, but I am much more interested in constructed roles than gened divisions.
+If Coxous' above this, but I am much more interested in constructed roles than gened divisions.
+In Cixous' above the control of soft the and mother.
+In your your who fired downstrates the manging of the father's role through a female character (Susan) much more than it demonstrates the centrality of the father's role through a female character (Susan) much more than it demonstrates the centrality of the father's frequence to the context of the soft through a male character (Susan) much more than it demonstrates the centrality of the father soft through a female character (Susan) much more than it demonstrates the centrality of the father soft through a female character (Susan) much more than it demonstrates the manging of the father's soft through a female character (Susan) much more than it demonstrates the centrality of the father's through a female character (Susan) much more than it demonstrates the centrality of the father soft through a female character (Susan) much more than it demonstrates through a female character (Susan) much more than it demonstrates through a female character (Susan) much more than it demonstrates through a female character (Susan) much more than it demonstrates through a female character (Susan) much more than it demonstrates through a female character (Susan) much more than it demonstrates through a female character (Susan) much more than it demonstrates the centrality of the father stress through a female ch limitations of the paternal role; she must accept that she is, in the end, the absent father of her text, the debatable source of a concrete entity.
+The obvious conclusion is that, in Coetzee's construction, paternity is a form of marginality, the "begetter" (For 126), although essential to the process of production, can have his (or in this case her) stamp overwhelmed by the palimpsest created by the mother's disposal over the last word, the final presence.

 Begetting, then, is a dubious and dangerous process.
-Beyond the cliched construction of the care-free, irresponsible seed-bearer which equates masculinity with "erotic acrobatics" and "promiscuous adventurism" (Gilmore 41), paternity can create the serious and problematic possibilities of dissination and erasure 53 In Foe the father Susan, struggles in vain to have her presence felt in her issue, struggles to "guide and amend" (Foe 123) the direction of her offspring.
+Beyond the cliched construction of the care-free, irresponsible seed-bearer which equates masculinity with "erotic acrobatics" and "promiscuous adventurism" (Gilmore 41), paternity can create the serious and problematic possibilities of dissipation and erasure.33 In Foe, the father, Susan, struggles in vain to have her presence felt in her issue, struggles to "guide and amend" (Foe 123) the direction of her offspring.
 Her failure amounts not just to excommunication and separation from her issue, but to self-effacement and selfdisintegration.
-It's not just that she fails to impact upon the story; it's that the story has such a catastrophic impact upon her
+It's not just that she fails to impact upon the story, it's that the story has such a catastrophic impact upon her.